 Again let’s say the next day half of the stocks go up 1% and half of them go down 1% - so overall there is no change in the value of the fund’s investments (assuming equal investments were made in each stock).
 Hence the NAV also remains unchanged.

 So changes in NAV basically reflects the fund’s performance.
 Over time since fund managers do tend to give positive performance, NAVs tend to increase.

-New NAV = Yesterday's NAV + Today's Profit - Daily Fees*
+New NAV = Yesterday's NAV + Today's Profit/Loss - Daily Fees*

 *Management fees is deducted by the Mutual Fund on a daily basis and what you see as the current value (based on the new NAV) is net of all fees till date.